ParsonosAI/legal/subscription-service-agreement/+page.md

 ## 4.6 Updates and Availability.
 Company may, at its discretion, update, modify, or temporarily suspend the Services to improve performance, address security concerns, or for maintenance.
 We will endeavor to notify users of any significant disruptions.

+## 4.7 Personal Use Limitation.
+Subscription plans are intended for individual and small-team use only.
+Large-scale, studio, or multi-seat usage requires a separate enterprise agreement.
+The Company may suspend or terminate accounts that substantially exceed normal individual usage patterns.

 # 5. **Data Usage**

-## 5.1 Ownership of User Data.
+## 5.1 Ownership

-You retain ownership of all User Data submitted to the Services.
+You retain full ownership of all data, files, and materials (“User Data”) submitted to the Services.

-## 5.2 License to Company.
+## 5.2 Limited License to Company

-You grant us a limited, non-exclusive, royalty-free license to process your User Data solely for the purposes of delivering the Services.
+You grant Parsonos Corporation a limited, revocable, non-exclusive, royalty-free license to store, process, and transmit your User Data solely to:
+- (a) deliver, maintain and improve the Services;
+- (b) perform security, integrity, and abuse-prevention checks; and
+- (c) comply with legal obligations.

+The Company does not sell, share, or train generative models on your data.
+The license terminates automatically when the data is deleted under Section 6 or your account is closed.

+## 5.3 Prohibited Use
+You may not use the Services to process or distribute unlawful, infringing, or sensitive personal data unless permitted by law and agreed in writing.

-## 5.3 Confidentiality.
+## 5.4 Confidentiality.
 We will not share or distribute your User Data except as required to provide the Services or comply with legal obligations.

 # 6. **Term and Termination**